-Council Operating Procedure 4 - Scientific and Statistical Committee appointed if the Executive Director is notified in advance in writing with the name of and contact information for the proposed alternate at least two weeks 30 days prior to the first day of the advisory body meeting, or the first day of the Council meeting held in conjunction with the advisory body meeting.
+Council Operating Procedure 4 - Scientific and Statistical Committee

+Members should attend all meetings, but members may, with prior approval by the Executive Director, request an alternate.
+When an appointed member representing a Federal, state, or tribal agency (categories 1, 2, and 3) will not be able to attend a meeting, a designee may be appointed if the Executive Director is notified in advance in writing with the name of and contact information for the proposed alternate at least two weeks 30 days prior to the first day of the advisory body meeting, or the first day of the Council meeting held in conjunction with the advisory body meeting.
 Exceptions to these terms may be made at the discretion of the Executive Director for highly unusual occurrences.
 Such designees may participate in committee deliberations as a regular member and non-federal alternates shall be reimbursed for expenses per the Council travel rules.
 Designees for at-large committee members are not authorized.